Iowa Hemp Act Would Pave Way for Future Hemp Production

-USDA stated on February 27, 2019, that it will not review state or tribal plans until it has issued its own regulations.
-At that time, USDA will approve or reject plans, and growers will be able to apply for the proper license.
+USDA stated on February 27, 2019, that it will not review state plans until it has issued its own regulations.
+At that time, USDA will approve or reject plans, and growers will be able to apply for the proper state or federal license.
 USDA also said that it intends to issue regulations in the Fall of 2019 to accommodate the 2020 planting season.
 The rulemaking will provide for the publishing of a proposed rule, comment period, and a final rule.

 The 2018 Farm Bill also made hemp an “agricultural commodity” for purposes of the Federal Crop Insurance Act.
 Regulations for this too must be written to fully implement the law.

 2018 Farm Bill Does not alter FDA Authority over Hemp-Derived Products